-While building my new NAS, I came across the question how to install a fileserver based on Samba on FreeBSD.
-Here’s how…
+While building my new NAS, I came across the question how to provide a Time Machine backup solution for my OS X clients.

 In Part 3 of this series I described how to install FreeBSD and set it up properly.
 Now that the base system setup is complete, we can start providing services…